sharetribe/flex-docs/src/docs/ftw-testing-error-handling/how-to-test-ftw/index.md

 ```

-Flex Template for Web does not include full test coverage; the templates
+The template does not include full test coverage; the template is
-are intended to be extended and customized which quickly renders the
+intended to be extended and customized which quickly renders the default
-default tests obsolete.
-The default tests are there to provide a good
+tests obsolete.
+The default tests are there to provide a good starting
-starting point for writing tests when you start extending the Flex
+point for writing tests.
-Template for Web.

 ## Jest